cfn-modules/rds-postgres/README.md

         DBMasterUserPassword: '' # required if DBSnapshotIdentifier is not set
         DBMultiAZ: 'true' # optional
         SubDomainNameWithDot: 'postgres.' # optional
+        # Set this to the version of PostgreSQL you want to use.
-        # set this to the latest available version when launching!
-Use command below to get list of engineversions available in AWS.
+        # You can run the following command to get the list of PostgreSQL versions supported by AWS RDS:
         # aws rds describe-db-engine-versions --engine postgres --query "DBEngineVersions[].EngineVersion"
         EngineVersion: '9.6.8'
         EnableIAMDatabaseAuthentication: 'false' # optional